Loan Modification vs. Refinance: Which option is best for you?

 Usually, loan modifications provide immediate mortgage relief, whereas refinancing can take 30 days or more.
 Borrowers can’t access cash via loan modifications (like in a cash-out refinance), but a loan modification doesn’t prevent homeowners from selling their homes.

-Pros and cons of modifying your loan
+Pros and cons of loan modification

 - Lower monthly payments